triton-inference-server/fil_backend/README.md

 during training.
 With that record, categorical columns can be appropriately converted to float32 columns, and the data can be sent to the server as shown in the above client example.

+##### Experimental CPU Optimizations in 22.04
+As described above in configuration options, a new CPU execution mode was introduced in Triton 22.04.
+This mode offers significantly improved latency and throughput for CPU evaluation, especially for low-latency deployment configurations.
+When a model is deployed on GPU, turning on this execution mode can still provide some benefit if `transfer_threshold` is set to any value other than 0.
+In this case, when the server is under a light enough load to keep server-side batch sizes under this threshold, it will take advantage of the newly-optimized CPU execution mode to keep latency as low as possible while maximizing throughput.
+If server load increases, the FIL backend will automatically scale up onto the GPU to maintain optimal performance.
+The optimal value of `transfer_threshold` will depend on the available hardware and the size of the model, so some testing may be required to find the best configuration.

+This mode is still considered experimental in release 22.04, so it must be explicitly turned on by setting `use_experimental_optimizations` to `true` in the model's `config.pbtxt`.
+Currently, this mode does not support models with categorical features, but the FIL backend will automatically fall back to the older CPU execution mode for such models.

 ## Modifications and Code Contributions
 For full implementation details as well as information on modifying the FIL